andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/iap/extracting-a-pkcs7-container-for-receipt-validation-with-swift.md

 # ReceiptExtractor struct implementation

-Now it&#8217;s time to dive into the actual implementation of what I&#8217;m calling a `ReceiptExtractor`.
+Now it's time to dive into the actual implementation of what I'm calling a `ReceiptExtractor`.
 Have a look at the code with some explanatory comments following:

 <pre class="lang:swift decode:true " >struct ReceiptExtractor {
     func extractPKCS7Container(_ receiptData: Data) throws -> UnsafeMutablePointer&lt;PKCS7> {